amit-jha99/devTinder/homework.md

 - Set the expiry of JWT token and cookies to 7 days.
 - Create userSchema method to getJWT()
 - Create userSchema method to comparepassword(passwordInputByUser)

+- Explore tinder APIs
+- Create a list of all API you can think of in Dev Tinder
+- Group multiple routes under respective routers.